Create Less Waste This Christmas

 by Texas Homesteader ~

-One year when our children were younger and we had just enjoyed the spectacle of them ripping into those brightly-colored packages and giggling at the excitement on their faces, I was shocked when I noticed the two huge 32-gallon trash bags that were needed to discard all that trash.
+One year when our children were younger I was shocked when I noticed the two huge 32-gallon trash bags that were needed to discard all that trash.

 I was further shocked when I realized there were multiple mammoth-sized trash bags behind each & every house in our neighborhood as well.